 Remove the lug nuts and pull out the wheel with the flat tire.
-The wheel and tire combo is a bit heavy and you may need to rock it back and forth in order to remove it from the wheel hub.
+The wheel and tire combination is a bit heavy, and you may need to rock it back and forth in order to remove it from the wheel hub.

 Grab the spare tire and place it on the hub.
 Rotate the spare so the holes will line up with the lugs.

 Step 7: Re-tighten the Nuts

 After the spare tire is installed, it is time to insert the nuts and re-tighten accordingly.
 When tightening the lug nuts, it is best to follow the same bolting pattern you utilized when you were loosening the nuts.

 Tighten the upper left nut followed by the lower right nut.
 Finish by tightening the lower left nut and finish off with the upper right nut.

 At this point, do not fully tighten the nuts while the vehicle is still raised.
 Tighten it just enough to secure the spare in place.

 Step 8: Lower the Vehicle